mpoegel/mpoegel.github.io/_posts/2015-5-5-HackRPI-Status-Board-Update-3.md

 </a>
 </div>

-I know, the UI needs a bit (OK, a lot) of touching up, the underlying functionality works.
+I know, the UI needs a bit (OK, a lot) of touching up, but the underlying functionality works.

 [**Pull Request #32**](https://github.com/mpoegel/HackRPI-Status-Board/pull/32)